Knowledge Fusion via Bidirectional Information Aggregation: Experiments

-Table~\ref{tab:results-kg-attention2} provides a comprehensive comparison of KGA's performance across different datasets, revealing three critical insights.
-First, SFT-based models gain satisfying results, even achieving near-perfect results on KGQA (\eg PullNet attains >$99\%$ accuracy on MetaQA 2-Hop).
-While this type of models fit the current data well, extensive studies reveal that they still suffer from severe limitations: \textbf{poor cross-domain transferability} \cite{luo-etal-2024-chatkbqa} (\eg $40^+\%$ accuracy drop in Wikidata$\to$DBpedia transfers), \textbf{weak adaptability to KG dynamics} \cite{trung-etal-2024-reft}, and \textbf{inability to support incremental learning}.
-These limitations restrict the practical applicability of such models.
-Second, while ZSL yields poor performance (\eg $19.7\%$ on MetaQA 1-Hop), ICL significantly improves accuracy (\eg $71.1\%$ on MetaQA 1-Hop) but introduces prohibitive computational costs and memory overhead (detailed in Sections~\ref{sec:exp:efficiency} and~\ref{sec:exp:memory}) due to unfiltered triple aggregation.
-A critical limitation stems from ICL's unfiltered processing of all candidate triples as contextual input.
-By feeding the entire triple set into the self-attention mechanism without explicit screening mechanisms, the model inevitably aggregates information from irrelevant triples, \eg spuriously linking ``\textit{(Donald Trump, held\_position, 47 POTUS)}$\to$\textit{(NeurIPS\_2025, held\_in, San Diego)}'', introducing two key issues: \textbf{suboptimal computational efficiency} due to redundant attention computations over non-critical triples, and \textbf{degraded interpretability} from cross-triple token interactions that obscure actual knowledge utilization patterns \cite{wang2025kblam}.
-These drawbacks underscore the necessity of our calibrated aggregation approach for precise knowledge-text alignment.
-Third, our KGA framework demonstrates competitive advantages: it outperforms ICL by $18.9\%$ on MetaQA 2-Hop through active triple filtering, preserves full model capabilities (evidenced by $100\%$ \textit{Locality} in KME), and enables dynamic KG adaptation through simple updates to the input triples.
-The integrated inward aggregation mechanism provides quantifiable interpretability (see Section~\ref{sec:exp:case-study}) by tracing layer-wise attention to critical triples, while avoiding unnecessary computations through hierarchical screening.
-These results position KGA as a balanced solution for practical deployments requiring both knowledge awareness and computational efficiency.
-Notably, both KGA and ICL exhibit unexpectedly poor performance on the SimpleQuestions benchmark.
-Our error analysis reveals that this primarily stems from error propagation caused by imperfect candidate triplet retrieval via lexical matching, a limitation of current retrieval systems rather than our core methodology.
-Crucially, our framework remains decoupled from retrieval filtering mechanisms, enabling seamless integration with advanced retrieval techniques like dense semantic search (\eg DPR \cite{karpukhin-etal-2020-dense}) or cross-encoder reranking to mitigate such issues.
+Table~\ref{tab:kgqa-results} provides a comprehensive performance comparison on KGQA and KG reasoning benchmarks, revealing three critical insights.
+First, \textbf{SFT}-based models achieve impressive, even near-perfect in-domain results (\eg ISM attains $>99\%$ accuracy on PathQuestion \textit{2-Hop}).
+While this type of models fit the current data well, extensive studies reveal that such models' practical applicability is limited by severe well-documented drawbacks: \textbf{poor cross-domain transferability} \cite{luo-etal-2024-chatkbqa} (\eg $40^+\%$ accuracy drop in Wikidata$\to$DBpedia transfers), \textbf{weak adaptability to KG dynamics} \cite{trung-etal-2024-reft}, and \textbf{inability to support incremental learning}.
+Second, ICL significantly improves accuracy over the zero-shot baseline (\eg boosting PathQuestion \textit{2-Hop} from $25.1\%$ to $73.7\%$) but introduces prohibitive computational costs and memory overhead (detailed in Sections~\ref{sec:exp:efficiency} and~\ref{sec:exp:memory}).
+This inefficiency stems from its indiscriminate aggregation of all candidate triples.
+By feeding the entire triple set into the self-attention mechanism without explicit weighting mechanisms, ICL inevitably suffers from redundant computations over irrelevant triples (\textbf{suboptimal efficiency}) and \textbf{degraded interpretability} due to uncontrolled cross-triple token interactions (see Appendix~\ref{appendix:sec:dis}) that obscure knowledge utilization patterns \cite{wang2025kblam}.
+These drawbacks underscore the need for a more targeted fusion method.
+Third, our KGA demonstrates a compelling balance of performance and practicality.
+It consistently outperforms the ICL baseline through its adaptive, fine-grained knowledge fusion (\eg $20^+\%$ performance improvement on PathQuestion \textit{2-Hop}).
+Remarkably, this high performance is achieved even when KGA is applied to a very small model (Qwen2.5 0.5B), yielding results that are competitive with, and in some cases not inferior to, heavily fine-tuned SFT methods.
+This highlights the efficiency of our attention-rewiring approach.
+Furthermore, KGA is highly adaptable, enables real-time KG updates, and preserves the model's general capabilities (evidenced by $100\%$ \textit{Locality} in KME).
+The adaptive mechanism also provides quantifiable interpretability by tracing layer-wise attention (Section~\ref{sec:exp:case-study}).
+These results position KGA as a powerful and practical solution for deployments requiring both knowledge awareness and computational efficiency.
+Crucially, our framework remains decoupled from retrieval filtering mechanisms, enabling seamless integration with advanced retrieval techniques like dense semantic search (\eg DPR \cite{karpukhin-etal-2020-dense}) or cross-encoder reranking to further boost model performance.